When words fail

 Every Meditative Story ends in a closing meditation from our host, Rohan

 THOMAS CHATTERTON WILLIAMS: Her ease with the language seems like fluency to me.
 My French, on the other hand, is more rudimentary, unimaginative and uninspired, even though I’ve studied the language since grade school.
 My relationship with Valentine – though enriched and inflected by French words and phrases – is only possible as a result of her facility for English.

-In New York, I am the one to set up our internet, deal with the landlord and the immigration attorney.
+In New York, I am the one to set up our internet, deal with the landlord, and the immigration attorney.
 I write the checks and know all the doctors.
 But in our new life in Paris, I am immediately my wife’s dependant.
-She accompanies me to the bank to set up my checking account and she must find and contact my doctors just as she must find our apartment and persuade her father to guarantee it.
 From time to time, it feels, paradoxically, that I am somehow growing younger.